A mind-blowing, superlative-busting rollicking motorcycle ride on the roof of the world

 Although this is an extremely enlivening way to spend two weeks of your life, it’s also highly dangerous.

 Riding motorcycles is an inherently risky activity and to compound this, you will be riding motorcycles off-road in a VERY remote part of the world.
 Because of insurance limits on riding motorcycles in such a remote region, we can only offer this expedition to those in the 24-69 age range.
+If you are outside this range and can find appropriate insurance then you are welcome to apply to join us.

 Not only could you be hurt, maimed or even killed but in the event of an accident it could take hours (a day even) for the emergency services to reach you.